 How often should I have my hearing tested?

 It’s a good idea to have a baseline hearing test at approximately age 50 and then every two years after that.
 The most recent United States statistics (2013) notes that 51% of the population aged 60-79 have at least a mild/moderate hearing loss in one ear.
 These recent findings are another reason to come in for a baseline hearing test.

 Why should I do something if I have hearing loss?

 There is a growing body of evidence supporting the importance of early identification and treatment of hearing loss.
 Recent studies from Johns Hopkins Medical Centre (2014) indicate brain atrophy of the auditory system when hearing loss remains untreated for a significant amount of time.
 Studies point to the higher incidence of dementia in patients with untreated hearing loss.
 And finally, very recent findings from a long-term study in France support the reduced cognitive impairment when patients have hearing loss AND use hearing aids versus those who don’t (2015).

 How long do hearing aids typically last?

-Hearing aids usually last approximately 4-6 years.
-They can last longer in some cases, however hearing generally decreases significantly over that time period requiring hearing aid replacements.
-Fortunately, technology also improves over time so replacing hearing aids not only addresses hearing changes but also provides improved benefits over time.
+Hearing aids usually last approximately 4 to 6 years.
+They can last longer in some cases; however, hearing generally decreases significantly over that time period requiring hearing aid replacements.
+Fortunately, technology also improves over time, so replacing hearing aids not only addresses hearing changes but also provides improved benefits over time.

 Please contact us if you have a question(s) that is not addressed here.